 Read a Book (400 Pages) Every 2 Weeks

-Even Mark Zuckerberg set a goal this year of reading a book every two weeks.
+Even one of Mark Zuckerberg’s annual goals was to read a book every two weeks.
 Again, the goal here is to make the time to allow me to focus 100% of my attention on reading.
 I will plow through a stack of business magazines in any given week, but with books I have a tendency to start them, only to pick up/put down repeatedly over the course of many weeks (even months!).
 And often I am reading several books at the same time.
 If an average book is around 200 pages, a better goal is to, say, try to read 400 pages every 2 weeks.

 - Total books read, average per week

 Experiential goals are things that will provide me with lifetime-lasting memories and improve my world view.

 Out of establishing my “decluttering” goal was the realization that I’ve preferred acquiring things over experiencing things.
 My reasoning was that if I spent money on, say, the opera, it would be over in a few hours and I could have used that money to buy myself, say, a new piece of biohacking gear!
 But the reality is, many experiences are less about spending money, and more about making the time to have an experience.
 Experiences can be local – visiting museums and parks or doing an historical tour; regional – driving a few hours away to visit a new town or city, camping/hiking; national – road trips, visiting landmarks; and international – visiting new countries and experiencing new cultures.

 - Experience “bucket list” for year, total and percentage of experiences completed

 Creative goals are things that allow me to express myself through different mediums.